Al-Kunduri: Under Tughril

 During the subsequent rebellion of Tughril's half-brother Ibrahim Inal, the sultan requested the aid of Kunduri.
 Altun Jan initially wanted to help, but was persuaded by Kunduri that their soldiers would desert to Inal and only bolster his forces, in return further weakening Altun Jan and Tughril's army.
 Kunduri once again attempted to place Anushirwan on the throne, now with the support of Altun Jan, the Abbasid caliph al-Qa'im (r.
 1031–1075), as well as the merchants and the leading officials of Baghdad.
 This plot was opposed by two of Tughril's generals, Umar and Inanjil, who rejected Anushirwan.
 When Kunduri requested al-Qa'im to announce Anushirwan as sultan, he told him to postpone the plot and secure the city against al-Basasiri.
 Altun Jan also had a change of heart and instead rejoined Tughril.
 The following details regarding the plot are unclear.
 Kunduri and Anushirwan continued to serve under Tughril, fighting alongside him against al-Basasiri, who was killed by a clerk of Kunduri.

 Kunduri was a key figure in the negotiations with the reluctant caliph al-Qa'im to arrange a marriage between his daughter and Tughril.
 According to the Arab scholar Ibn al-Jawzi (died 1201), Kunduri had incited Tughril with this idea to counterbalance the marriage already arranged between Tughril's niece Arslan Khatun and al-Qa'im.
-Tughril became somewhat obsessed with the idea of marrying an Abbasid princess, perhaps with the aspiration that one of his descendants one day might rule as caliph.
+Tughril, perhaps with the aspiration that one of his descendants one day might rule as caliph, became somewhat obsessed with the idea of marrying an Abbasid princess.
 Although Kunduri and al-Qa'im seemingly had a friendly relationship, they soon fell out due to the actions of the former.
-Between May to June 1061, Kunduri and al-Qa'im were in prolonged and resentful negotiations regarding the marriage, with Kunduri at some point even threatening to seize the iqta' (estates) of the caliph.
+Between May and June 1061, Kunduri and al-Qa'im were in prolonged and resentful negotiations regarding the marriage, with Kunduri at some point even threatening to seize the iqta' (estates) of the caliph.
 Between February and March 1062, Kunduri finally convinced al-Qa'im to agree, in exchange for lucrative payment, and on the condition that his daughter was not to leave the caliphal palace.
 Kunduri ignored the latter term as the caliph's daughter was transported to Tughril's residence in Baghdad.
-Regardless, the marriage was only nominal and ended abruptly after six months and twenty-three days due to Tughril's death on 4 September 1063.
+Regardless, their marriage was only nominal and ended with Tughril's death on 4 September 1063, having lasted six months and twenty-three days.